Neural Capacity Estimators: How Reliable Are They?: Conclusion

 \section{Conclusion}

 In this paper, we investigated the ability of deep neural network (DNN) to provide an accurate estimate of the capacity of a point-to-point channel and the corresponding optimal input distribution.
-As the capacity estimation problem corresponds to a mutual information (MI) maximization problem, we consider four approaches to the MI estimation using neural networks previously proposed in the literature.
+As the capacity estimation problem corresponds to a mutual information (MI) maximization problem, we consider four approaches to the MI estimation using neural networks.
 We validate the proposed approach to the capacity estimation on the AWGN channel with a power constraint and a peak amplitude constraint.
-Numerical evaluations show that all methods perform rather well at low SNR, while only some methods perform well at high SNR.
-Specifically, we see that MINE method could provide more accurate estimates of achievable rates and optimal input distribution for AWGN and optical intensity channel.
+Numerical evaluations show that all methods perform rather well at moderate SNR values, while only some methods perform well at high, or low SNRs.
+Specifically, we show that direct neural mutual information estimators, based on DV bound provide more accurate estimates of achievable rates and optimal input distribution for AWGN and optical intensity channel compared to other neural mutual information estimation methods.